conceptadev/rockets/packages/nestjs-access-control/README.md

 ## Using `@AccessControlCreateMany` Decorator

-### Description

-The `@AccessControlCreateMany` decorator is used to grant create permissions for multiple resources.
+The `@AccessControlCreateMany` decorator is used to grant creat permissions for multiple resources.
 This decorator is a shortcut for defining access control grants for creating many resources.

-### Setting Permissions
+### Setting Create Many Permissions

 First, define your access control rules using the `AccessControl` library.
 This example shows how to set permissions for different roles.

 ```typescript
 //...